 “Gabe, hand me that watering can.
 I am almost done here,” she asked her friend.
 “I promised my Aunt

-I would help her serve tea this afternoon so I have to get these tools put away.
-It’s such a beautiful day
+I would help her greet her new guests arriving this afternoon so I have to get these tools put away.
+It’s such a

-I’m sure the guests will want to partake here in the garden.”
+beautiful day I’m sure the guests will want to spend some time in the garden.”

 “Does your Aunt have any of those strawberry scones?” he inquired hopefully.